oncodash/ontoweaver/docs/readme_sections/overview.rst

-OntoWeaver is a tool for importing table data in Semantic Knowledge Graphs (SKG) databases.
+OntoWeaver is a tool for importing iterable data in Semantic Knowledge Graphs (SKG) databases.

-OntoWeaver allows writing a simple declarative mapping to express how columns from a `Pandas <https://pandas.pydata.org/>`__ table are to be converted as typed nodes or edges in an SKG.
+For instance, OntoWeaver allows writing a simple declarative mapping to express how columns from a `Pandas <https://pandas.pydata.org/>`__ table are to be converted as typed nodes or edges in an SKG.

 It provides a simple layer of abstraction on top of